dearlywon-obligation740/ecommerce-executive-dashboards/docs/methodology.md

 <p>For metrics that are not pivot fields (AOV, MoM %, vs Previous Month), these are calculated formula columns on the KPIs sheet that also collapse with the pivot.
 The CUBEVALUE reference table solves this: it always holds all 12 months of data, and INDEX/MATCH formulas look up the selected month against it to produce subtitle text and change indicators.</p>

 <p>The change indicator logic compares <strong>current month's MoM % minus prior month's MoM %</strong>.
 This is an important distinction.
-If current month growth is -13% and last month's was +0.5%, showing last month's value as a green up-arrow would be misleading.
+If the current month's growth is -13% and last month's was +0.5%, showing last month's value as a green up-arrow would be misleading.
 The arrow needs to reflect whether things are getting better or worse, not the raw sign of the prior value.</p>

 <h3>Dashboard 2 (Static)</h3>